François Arnaud (actor)

 In 2016, Arnaud filmed Permission in New York City.
 Later, Arnaud filmed sci-fi thriller Origami, a French-Canadian movie that was shot in his home town of Montreal.
 The film was so physically and psychologically exhausting for Arnaud that he could not work for a month afterwards so he retreated to a cabin in the woods.[16]
 In 2017, Arnaud filmed the indie film, She's in Portland with Tommy Dewey, which was released in 2020.[16]

-Arnaud featured in an episode of Schitt's Creek as Sebastien Raine, David's ex-boyfriend and photographer.[16]
+Arnaud featured in an episode of Schitt's Creek as Sebastien Raine, David's ex-boyfriend and photographer.[17]
 In 2019, the film Rapid Eye Movement was released which saw Arnaud playing a radio DJ.
-Arnaud shot this in Times Square in a glass booth where he interacted with passersby.[17]
-Also in 2019, Arnaud started shooting a psychological thriller called Home.
+Arnaud shot this in Times Square in a glass booth where he interacted with passersby.[18]
+Also in 2019, Arnaud started shooting a psychological thriller called Mom.
 He plays opposite Emily Hampshire, whom he met while working on Schitt's Creek.
-He was cast because Emily would only accept her role if Arnaud played her husband.[17]
-Arnaud portrayed Dan Moody in The Moodys over two seasons until its cancellation in 2021.[18]
+He was cast because Emily would only accept her role if Arnaud played her husband.[18]
+Arnaud portrayed Dan Moody in The Moodys over two seasons until its cancellation in 2021.[19]

-In 2024, Arnaud starred in the music video for "How Far Will We Take It?" by Orville Peck and Noah Cyrus.[19]
-In 2025, Arnaud starred as ice hockey player Scott Hunter in the Canadian gay sports romance television series Heated Rivalry.
-His performance in the role received universal critical acclaim.[20][21]
-The show is based on Canadian writer Rachel Reid's Game Changers book series.[22][23][24]
-Arnaud also filmed German director Wiebke von Carolsfeld's upcoming drama Someone's Daughter.[9]
+In 2025, Arnaud starred as ice hockey player Scott Hunter in the Canadian sports romance series Heated Rivalry.
+His performance was met with critical praise, particularly his work in the season's third episode, "Hunter".[21][22]
+The series is based on Canadian writer Rachel Reid's Game Changers book series.[23][24][25]
+That year, Arnaud also appeared in Annapurna Sriram's Fucktoys, which premiered at South by Southwest;[26] James Sweeney's Twinless, which premiered at Sundance;[27] and Wiebke von Carolsfeld's forthcoming drama film Someone's Daughter.[28]

 Personal life

-In March 2026, Arnaud and his Heated Rivalry co-star Hudson Williams shared a joint message on their Instagram stories addressing hateful comments from some fans.[28]
-The post read, "Don't call yourself a fan if you share racist/homophobic/biphobic/misogynistic/ageist/ableist/parasocial/bigoted comments of any kind ...
+In March 2026, Arnaud and his Heated Rivalry co-star Hudson Williams shared a joint message on their Instagram stories addressing hateful comments from some fans.[36]
+The post read: "Don't call yourself a fan if you share racist/homophobic/biphobic/misogynistic/ageist/ableist/parasocial/bigoted comments of any kind ...
 None of us need your hateful 'love' ...
-We all respect and support and love each other and are on the same side ... if you can't accept that gtfoh."[28]
+We all respect and support and love each other and are on the same side ... if you can't accept that gtfoh."[36]

 Film